sreenivasanac/namesmith/agentic_development_docs/rules/rules1.md

 - **Defaults and constraints**
   - Default to modern, stable, well-supported stacks and patterns.
   - Keep configuration and branding centralized and easily changeable via constants.
-  - Any deviation from these rules requires explicit approval.
+  - Any considerable deviation from these rules requires explicit approval.